Colt Foundation Fellowships

 The Foundation awards Fellowships each year to persons who are qualified in science or medicine who are carrying out research within the area of occupational and environmental health at a UK university.

 The Fellowship is normally for three years and the research is expected to lead to a PhD degree.
-The stipend rate for the first year is £14,000, rising with UK inflation for the following two years.
+The stipend rate for 2019-2020 was £15.009 and rises with UK inflation for the following two years.
 Payments will include UK/EU fees and overseas candidates applying would be expected to meet the difference in UK/EU and International rates.
-A sum to cover research expenses will also be awarded.
 The grant does not attract any taxation.

 In recent years grants have been made in respect of: